0tickpulse/vscode-mythic/README.md

 - The extension is not built with YAML aliases in mind.
 This might be changed in the future, but for now, they will lead to unexpected behavior.
 - The extension is meant to be used in one single workspace/server.
 It is not (yet?) possible to use it in multiple workspaces/servers at once.
+- The extension does not recognize submappings.
+This means that keys like `Options.B: 1` will be recognized as `Options.B` literally instead of `Options` and `B`.

 ## 📦 Installation